Nathanisom27/KSUGetGrades/README.md

 KSUGetGrades
 ============

-retrieve your grades from KSOL. will output to CSV when complete.
+A now outdated script to scrape your grades from KSOL using the twily python library, and dump them to a CSV file.